PTE Accepted Universities in New Zealand: Complete Guide 2026

 • Education & Psychology:

-• Universities: Canterbury, Waikato, Massey.
+• Universities: Canterbury, Waikato, and Massey.

 • Careers: Teacher, Educational Psychologist, School Administrator.